antonioribeiro/skel/README.md

 ],
 ```

-Then you just have to tell Composer to install it:
+Then you just have to tell Composer to install by cloning it, allowing you to develop your package right from your app vendor folder:

 ``` bash
 composer install --prefer-source
 ```

 And it's done!
-Your can now develop your package right from your application vendor folder.

 #### Running Skel remotely from Github